VeirichR/Yout_bot/README.md

 It's a simple Youtube bot to read all the videos of a channel and watch them a specific number of times;

 # readChannels.py
-Used for getting all the videos on the channels passed and write them in the links.txt archive;
+Get all the videos on the channels passed and write them in the links.txt archive;

 # bot.py
-Used for play every video on links.txt, all the videos will be fully seen in 2x speed and muted;
+Play every video on links.txt, all the videos will be fully seen in 2x speed and muted;
 The amount of views is optional and you can pass directly the video link pasting it in the links.txt and not running the lines 117,118 and 119;